rmc8/py-obsidian-tools/README.md

 # Using uvx (recommended - no installation required)
 uvx --from 'py-obsidian-tools[vector]' pyobsidian-index full --verbose

+# Using uv (for development)
+uv run pyobsidian-index full --verbose

 # Or if installed via pip
 pyobsidian-index full --verbose
 ```